hackle/blogger/src/raw/lens-for-reducer.md

 }
 ```

-And we get our good-old `reducer` back.
+And behold - this is how we get our good-old `reducer` back.

 ```typescript
 const reducer = new LensReducer<State>()